 Higher employee loyalty reduces employee turnover.
-Many companies spend a great amount of time and money investigating the causes of turnover rate due to significant business costs to replacing them.
+Many companies spend a great amount of time and money investigating the causes of turnover rate due to significant business costs of replacing employees.

 On average, it costs about 20% of an employee’s annual salary to replace them.
 For example, the cost to substitute someone earning $50,000 annually – which covers three-quarters of all workers in the United States – would be $10,000.

-- The cost of hiring, such as advertising, interviewing, and hiring.
+- Cost of hiring, such as advertising, interviewing, and hiring;

-- Cost of on-boarding a new employee, including training and management time.
+- Cost of onboarding a new employee, including training and time management;

-- Lost productivity.
-It might take a new employee 7-8 months to reach the same productivity
+- Lost productivity: it might take 7-8 months for a new employee to reach the same productivity;

-To avoid these incredible costs you need make sure you know how your employees feel about your company and continuously measure your eNPS to prevent them from leaving.
+To avoid these costs you need to make sure you know how your employees feel about your company and continuously measure your eNPS to prevent them from leaving.

 Employee loyalty is tied to customer loyalty

 Imagine you’re working as a customer service agent with a ton of other people.
-You’re working in a small office with dim light, your manager never says thank you even though you’re always working extra hours,you are tired and no one bothers to ask you how you feel.
+Every day you sit in a small office with dim light, your manager never shows any signs of gratitude despite your hard work and extra hours, you are exhausted and nobody cares about how you feel.

-This is the face that will be representing the company and talking to the clients.
+This is the face that represents the company and talks to clients.
 And this is one unhappy face.

-While you can’t please everyone, you want the employees representing your company to feel their best and for that you have to put yourself in their shoes.
-Because only employees that are promoters themselves can turn a customer to a promoter.
+While you can’t please everyone, you want your employees to be at their best, care about your company and its customers and for that you have to put yourself in their shoes.
+These are the people who work on or sell your product, and it’s only when they are promoters themselves that they can turn a customer into a Promoter.